(Note: this is a reader submitted article. Although

 After cutting off the part of the screws protruding out of the nut, I put everything back together, connected the power connector and enjoyed my new Powermac with lots of space for BIG coolers :-)

 (I asked Jan if he could send some photos of the mtg area and rear of the case just as a FYI.
-The MDD PS isn't as wide as the stock PS, so if mounted near the case wall, CPU heatsink clearance when the case is closed should be no problem, even with taller heatsinks like Dual CPU models w/plastic covers (such as the DA Dual 533).-Mike)
+The MDD PS isn't as wide as the stock PS, so if mounted near the case wall, CPU heatsink clearance when the case is closed should be no problem, even with taller heatsinks like Dual CPU models with plastic covers, such as the Digital Audio Dual G4 533MHz.)

 Another picture of the MDD supply in a Digital Audio:

 Do you see the FX5200 in the AGP slot? :-)